aaluiz/canvas-sketch-typescript/README.md

 # canvas-sketch-typescript
-Project to Start Canvas Sketch witch Typescript
+Project to Start Canvas Sketch with Typescript

 ## Creative Coder Starter Pack - How to use
 In folder of project, on terminal, run: